![]() |

 N.B.
 After the grip-escape/release has been executed, there may still be contact between the two limbs that were involved in the original grip.
 (I.e. Contact does not necessarily constitute control.)

-One person's limb (usually an arm) can be said to be "pinned" or "subject to a pin" when a second person presses and continues to press it against something (usually its own body, or part thereof).
+One person's limb (usually an arm) can be said to be "pinned" or "subject to a pin" when another person presses and continues to press it against something (usually its own body, or part thereof).

 This entails relocating one foot: